Hyperemesis Gravidarum (Severe Nausea & Vomiting During Pregnancy)

 The condition might be caused by rapidly rising serum levels of hormones such as HCG (human chorionic gonadotropin) and estrogen.
-Extreme nausea and vomiting during pregnancy might indicate a multiple pregnancy (the woman is carrying more than one baby) or hydatidiform mole (abnormal tissue growth that is not a true pregnancy).
+Extreme nausea and vomiting during pregnancy might indicate a multiple pregnancy (you’re carrying more than one baby) or hydatidiform mole (abnormal tissue growth that is not a true pregnancy).

 What are the symptoms of hyperemesis gravidarum?

-Hyperemesis gravidarum usually occurs during the first trimester of pregnancy.
-A woman might have hyperemesis gravidarum if she is pregnant and she vomits:
+Hyperemesis gravidarum usually occurs during the first trimester of your pregnancy.
+You might have hyperemesis gravidarum if you’re pregnant and you vomit:

-- So much that she loses more than 10 pounds
+- So much that you lose more than 10 pounds.

-- So much that she feels dizzy and lightheaded
+- So much that you feel dizzy and lightheaded.

 What are the risk factors for hyperemesis gravidarum?

-A risk factor is something that increases a person’s chance of getting a disease or condition.
-Risk factors do not necessarily mean that a person will develop a condition.
+A risk factor is something that increases your chance of getting a disease or condition.
+Risk factors do not necessarily mean that you'll develop a condition.

 In the case of hyperemesis gravidarum, the following are risk factors: